lwindolf/DevOps-Trouble-Map/README.md

     update-rc.d dotm_backend defaults
     /etc/init.d/dotm_backend start

-FIXME: Include frontend code in above autotools setup.
-To install the frontend code along with the provided example Apache 2.4 config on a Debian like setup:
+To use the frontend with Apache you can use the provided example Apache 2.4 config.

-    cp -r dotm_frontend/ /usr/local/share/dotm_frontend
+On a Debian like setup you need to run:

     ln -s /usr/local/share/dotm_frontend/apache-2.4.conf /etc/apache2/conf-enabled/dotm.conf
     /etc/init.d/apache2 reload